-At the discretion of the Area Chair, Area 13's Past Delegates may serve as the election committee, without a personal vote.
+At the discretion of the Area Chair, Area 13's Past Delegates may serve on the Election Committee, without a personal vote.
 From time to time, Past Delegates from neighboring Areas may be asked to assist in conducting the election.
 The Area Chairperson will appoint the Chair of the Election Committee.
 Traditionally the Chair of the Election Committee is chosen from the list of available Past Delegates from Area 13.